merely-useful/py-rse/index.md

 ### Air time {#teams-fair}

-One of the problem in a synchronous meeting is the tendency of some people to speak far more than others.
+One of the problems in a synchronous meeting is the tendency of some people to speak far more than others.
 Other meeting members may be so accustomed to this that they don't speak up even when they have valuable points to make.\index{meetings!how to run}